rluvaton/update-all-files-naming/README.md

-# Updating all files, directories paths and the TypeScript imports to kebab case
+# Updating all files, directories paths and the TypeScript imports to `kebab-case`
-> If you want different case you can update in the change-case.js file
+> If you want different case you can update in the `change-case.js` file

 Usage:
 ```bash